yandex-cloud/terraform-provider-yandex/docs/data-sources/resourcemanager_folder.md

 # yandex_resourcemanager_folder (Data Source)

-Use this data source to get information about a Yandex Resource Manager Folder.
-For more information, see [the official documentation](https://yandex.cloud/docs/resource-manager/concepts/resources-hierarchy#folder).

-~> Either `folder_id` or `name` must be specified.
+A Folder resource.
+For more information, see [Folder](/docs/resource-manager/concepts/resources-hierarchy#folder).

 ## Example usage